Universal quantum computation via scalable measurement-free error correction

 such that the first layer of concatenation is $\mathcal{C}_1 \equiv \mathcal{C}$.
 The concatenation operation $\circ$ is a way of combining two codes: the logical qubits of the \emph{inner} code are used as physical qubits of the \emph{outer} one, cf.~\cref{fig:bacon-shor-concatenation}.
 By recursively applying this operation, we can then construct a $N$-layer concatenated code.

 Concatenation is a modular way of increasing the code distance.
-Indeed, by concatenating $N$ times a CSS code of distance $d$, we obtain $d_N = d^{N}$.
-The number of errors $t$ that we can correct depends on the decoding strategy.
+Indeed, by concatenating $N$ times a CSS code of distance $d$, the resulting distance is $d_N = d^{N}$~\cite{terhal2015}.
+The number of errors $t_N$ that we can correct depends on the decoding strategy.
 Since in MF QEC decoding and corrections are operated by noisy quantum circuits rather than via classical processing, the complexity of the available feedback operations is in practice limited.
 In the simplest decoding strategy each unit operates autonomously, decoding each inner code individually, \emph{layer by layer}.
-This still achieves an exponential suppression, albeit slower, of errors at the cost of polynomial increase in the size of the error-correction circuit size.
-With this strategy, we have the recurrence relation $t_N = (t + 1) (t_{N - 1} + 1) - 1$, which yields
+This still achieves an exponential suppression, albeit slower, of errors at the cost of a polynomial increase in the size of the error-correction circuit.
+In a FT protocol adopting this strategy, any $t$ faults at the lower level of concatenation are correctable, hence we have the recurrence relation $t_N = (t + 1) (t_{N - 1} + 1) - 1$, which yields